Solving the SU($N$) Orbital Hatsugai-Kohmoto Model: Model and methods

-The SU($N$) generalization of the band HK model is exactly solvable and was introduced soon after the original band HK model \cite{nogueira1996} (see supplement for a discussion of this model).
-However, the kinetic and interaction terms commute with each other in the SU($N$) band HK model, meaning quantum fluctuations are not captured.
-Here, we introduce the SU($N$) generalization of the OHK model, where quantum fluctuations and nontrivial dynamics are incorporated through momentum mixing~\cite{mai2024}:
+The SU($N$) generalization\cite{nogueira1996} of the band HK model is exactly solvable and was introduced soon after the original band HK model(see the appendix for a discussion of this model).
+The introduction of momentum mixing to the SU($N$) HK model follows straightforwardly from the SU(2) case, allowing us to introduce the SU($N$) OHK model